Wildfires in the United States 101: Context and Consequences

 Introduction

 A wildfire is an uncontrolled fire that burns in wildland vegetation such as forests, shrublands, or grasslands.
 Due to climate change, a preponderance of fuels in western forests, and an increase in the population living in proximity to high wildfire hazard areas, wildfires have become increasingly destructive in recent years.
 This explainer discusses the context and consequences of wildfires in the United States, including relevant trends; primary causes; and the impacts on the economy, the environment, and human health.
-While we will consider trends, causes, and impacts of fire throughout the United States, a substantial portion of this explainer will focus on western wildfires, due to the magnitude of wildfire impacts in the American West.
+While we will consider trends, causes, and impacts of fire throughout the United States, a substantial portion of this explainer will focus on western wildfires due to the magnitude of wildfire impacts in the American West.

 Wildfire Trends

 More wildfire ignitions occur in eastern states than in the western states.
 However, eastern fires are typically smaller than those in the West.
-In 2020, over 33,000 fires burned approximately 700,000 acres in the east, while almost 26,000 wildfires burned approximately 9.5 million acres in western states.
+In 2022, 48,000 fires burned approximately 1.8 million acres in the East, while just over 20,000 wildfires burned approximately 5.8 million acres in western states.
+Across the 11 contiguous western states, nearly fifty percent of all land area is owned and managed by the federal government; 55 percent of the area burned in wildfires in 2024 was owned and managed by the federal government.

-With recent increases in wildfire activity have come an increase in damages due to wildfire.
-The prevalence of wildfire smoke has increased substantially since the mid-2000s, and wildfires now cause approximately 25 percent of Americans’ total exposure to harmful fine particulate matter known as PM2.5.
+With recent increases in wildfire activity have come increases in damages due to wildfire.
+The prevalence of wildfire smoke has increased substantially since the mid-2000s, and wildfires now cause approximately 25 percent of Americans’ total exposure to harmful fine particulate matter known as PM₂.₅.
 Smoke exposure—which can affect many people as wildfire smoke spreads across a wide area—can cause and exacerbate health problems.
 More details about the impacts of smoke are outlined in a later section of this explainer.

 Causes and Risk Factors